manreett/dropTemp/README.md

   MODIFY `id` int NOT NULL AUTO_INCREMENT;
 COMMIT;
 ```
-8. Import Node-RED *PLACEHOLDER* and fill in credentials of your MySQL data table.
+8. Import Node-RED [flow](/Server/flows.json) and fill in credentials of your MySQL data table.

 ## Usage
 1. Execute `startRead.sh` on the Raspberry Pi and follow the prompts.